KubeRocketCI/docs/docs/operator-guide/microsoft-entra/awx-operator-authentication.md

+---
+id: awx-operator-authentication
+sidebar_label: Ansible AWX
+---

-# Ansible AWX
+# Guide: Microsoft Entra SSO integration with Ansible AWX

-This section provides instructions on how to configure OIDC authentication for the Ansible AWX using Microsoft Entra as the Identity Provider.
+This guide provides instructions on how to configure Ansible AWX with OpenID Connect (OIDC) authentication using Microsoft Entra as the Identity Provider (IdP).

 ## Prerequisites